pratikchhya/ETL-Project/README.md

    ```sql
    parking_fines_df.to_sql(name='parking_fines', con=engine, if_exists='append', index=False)
    ```
-   - Confirm data has been added by querying the customer_name table
+   - Confirm data has been added by querying the table
      - NOTE: can also check using pgAdmin

    ```sql